undp/MobileUI/README.md

-# twbs-seed
+# UNDP.ORG
-Boilerplate and custom bootstrap configuration to build faster, using Sass and Jade Template Engine.
+Templates and custom bootstrap configuration to build faster, using Sass and Jade Template Engine.

 ## Commands